LordTermor/QMLSense/README.md

 - TextMate grammar for `.qml` and `.qmldir` files
 - Semantic-based highlighting
 - Smart selection (Ctrl+Alt+Left/Right)
-- Go to definition (limited)
+- Go to definition
 - Find references
+- Autocompletion
-- Basic autocompletion
+- Hover information
+- VSCode problems integration (syntax errors)

 ### Module Index

 QMLSense provides an SQLite-based module index for multi-file references and definitions.
+It allows to navigate through:

+- Components from qmldir modules
+- Components from the same folder

-It works only with qmldir modules, i.e. no CMake or C++-based components support at the moment.
+Known limitation: It works only with qmldir modules no CMake or C++-based components support at the moment.

 ## Installation